-A lot or a little?
+A Lot or a Little?

 Parents need to know that Super Monsters Día de los Monters is a special celebration of Day of the Dead.
 It has very mild scariness in the form of adventure and monsters, but overall it's a very cute and visually stunning depiction of the holiday.
 The show explains the holiday by emphasizing family and friends spending time together, and does not touch on themes of death or souls of the departed.
 Fans of the Super Monsters franchise will enjoy this fun, song-heavy special.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This Super Monsters: Dia de los Monsters special is an adorable celebration of the Day of the Dead.
 Kids will love the visually stunning scenery and new characters that emulate the colorful and vibrant holiday.
 Vida's friends are really fun new characters, and seeing Vida's joy over her new friends meeting her old friends is super sweet.
 Kids will also enjoy the musical montages throughout the episode, culminating in the monsters' special performance at the Día de los Muertos parade.
 The song in the big finale captures the meaning of the holiday when the characters sing "We honor all the monsters that came before, it's good to see you again."